 Meet and learn from Philadelphia Union players and coaches.
 Here are just a few of the coaches and players scheduled to make guest appearances:*

+In 2017, Blake made 26 appearances (all starts) for the Union, compiling a 9-10-7 record with a career-best nine shutouts.
+He was named a finalist for the league’s Goalkeeper of the Year award for the second straight season.
+He was called-up by Jamaica to represent the Reggae Boyz in the 2017 CONCACAF Gold Cup, leading the team to the final and winning the tournament’s Golden Gloves award as well as a Best XI nomination.
 The first overall selection in the 2014 MLS SuperDraft by the Union, Blake broke out in 2016, starting 32 matches for Philadelphia en route to being named the 2016 MLS Goalkeeper of the Year.
 Also named an MLS All-Star that season, Blake totaled 99 saves, six shutouts, and a 1.56 goals-against average.
-A Jamaican international, Blake was the first-choice ‘keeper for the Reggae Boyz in the 2016 Copa America Centenario and has featured regularly for the side.

 Richie Marquez#16, Defender

 A defender entering his fourth season with the Union in 2017, Richie Marquez emerged as a steady presence on the backline following a 2016 campaign that saw him play in 33 out of 34 MLS regular-season matches.
-Selected in the 2014 MLS SuperDraft out of the University of Redlands, Marquez has made a total of 54 MLS regular-season appearances.
-He started in the Union’s postseason contest at Toronto FC on October 26, 2016, registering an assist.
-During his first MLS season in 2014, he was loaned to the Harrisburg City Islanders, where he helped lead the club to the USL PRO championship game.
+Selected in the 2014 MLS SuperDraft out of the University of Redlands, Marquez made 15 appearances (13 starts) at centerback in 2017, scoring one goal.
+During a start vs. Portland (April 8), he scored his first goal of the season via a header following a corner kick from Haris Medunjanin.
+Marquez made four regular-season appearances (four starts) at centerback for Bethlehem Steel FC.

 Keegan Rosenberry#12, Defender